 - Comparison of Planned and Actuals: As we discuss above, baseline schedule provides planned figures which are used to make comparisons between the actual figures.

-- Performance Measurement and Earned Value Analysis: Project teams can perform earned value analysis by using the planned values of the baseline schedule and actuals from the performance reports.
+- Performance Measurement and Earned Value Analysis: Project teams can perform earned value analysis by using the planned values of the baseline schedule and actuals from the work performance reports.

 - Improving Future Estimates : Documenting the cost and schedule performance calculations helps to improve future plans and estimates.